Hendy/umbraco-look/README.md

  ## Indexing

-Look can be used index additional `name`, `date`, `text`, `tags` and `location` data into Lucene indexes in two ways.
+Look can be used index additional `name`, `date`, `text`, `tags` and `location` data into Lucene indexes, in two ways:

-Firstly, once installed, it offers .Net seams for adding such data into any configured Umbraco Exmaine indexers (referred to as 'hook' indexing).
+Firstly, once installed, it offers .Net seams for adding such data into any configured Umbraco Examine indexers (referred to as 'hook' indexing).
-This can be useful in that no configuration files need to be changed as Look can hook into the default _External_, _Internal_, and _InternalMember_ indexers (or any others that have been configured).
+This can be useful as no configuration files need to be changed as it can hook into the default _External_, _Internal_, and _InternalMember_ indexers (or any others that have been setup).

-Secondly Look includes an Exmaine indexer that when configured (see [Examine configuration](https://our.umbraco.com/Documentation/Reference/Config/ExamineSettings/)) can also index properties that return collections of IPublishedContent (eg. Nested Content) in additional to Umbraco content, media and member nodes (referred to as 'look' indexing).
+Secondly Look includes an Examine indexer that when configured (see [Examine configuration](https://our.umbraco.com/Documentation/Reference/Config/ExamineSettings/)) can also index properties that return collections of IPublishedContent (eg. Nested Content) in additional to the Umbraco content, media and member nodes (referred to as 'look' indexing).

-To configure the indexing behaviour for either of the two ways mentioned above, functions can be set via static methods on the LookConfiguration class (all are optional).
+To configure the indexing behaviour for either of the two ways, functions can be set via static methods on the LookConfiguration class (all are optional).
-If a function is set and returns a value then custom Lucene field(s) prefixed with "Look_" will be used.
+If a function is set and returns a value then custom Lucene field(s) prefixed with "Look_" will be used to store that value.

 ```csharp
 public static class LookConfiguration